Land of Eight Million Dreams: Production and release

 Land of Eight Million Dreams was developed by Ian Lemke, and written by Deena McKinney, James A. Moore, and Wayne Peacock, with art direction by Aileen Miles, interior art by Theodor Black, John Dollar, Steve Ellis, Michael Gaydos, Jeff Holt, Kostas Kiriakakis, James Stowe, and Drew Tucker, and cover art by Tony DiTerlizzi.
 Although released as an extension of Changeling: The Dreaming, the production team conceded that the new setting and character types essentially made Land of Eight Million Dreams a different game.
 They designed it with a blend of mystique and whimsy, and suggested themes and moods for Land of Eight Million Dreams campaigns including mystery and intrigue, balance and order, shinma as guardians and helpers, quests, justice, and nature.

-The book was developed as the final entry in Year of the Lotus – a line of Asia-themed World of Darkness books released throughout 1998, which introduced Asian supernatural beings to the games in the series, including Hengeyokai: Shapeshifters of the East for Werewolf: The Apocalypse and Kindred of the East for Vampire: The Masquerade.
+The book was the final entry in Year of the Lotus – a line of Asia-themed World of Darkness books released throughout 1998, which introduced Asian supernatural beings to the games in the series, including Hengeyokai: Shapeshifters of the East for Werewolf: The Apocalypse and Kindred of the East for Vampire: The Masquerade.
 It was released by White Wolf Publishing in December 1998, as a 150-page softcover book.
 It has also been released as an e-book, and saw a Spanish release in September 2000.